AnubhavGupta3377/Text-Classification-Models-Pytorch/Model_CharCNN/README.md

 - Initial learning rate is 0.001, halved at every 3 epochs
 - Cross Entropy Loss is used

-## Some Learnings from the Implementation
+## Learnings from the Implementation
 - Negative Log Likelihood Loss doesn't work for CharCNN (Spent 2 days finding the bug in the code, that was not there)
 - Character-level CNN is very sensitive to the choice of Optimizer and learning rate (Choose carefully)
 - Overall performance is not better, if not worse, than other state of the art text classification methods